armel/IC705SMeter/README.md

 ## Donations

-If you find this app fun and useful then [offer me a beer](https://www.paypal.me/F4HWN) :)
+If you find this project fun and useful then [offer me a beer](https://www.paypal.me/F4HWN) :)

 By the way, you can follow me on [Twitter](https://twitter.com/F4HWN) and post pictures of your installation with your M5Stack.
 It always makes me happy ;)